pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

        incorrect results silently when users pass a sparse tensor with nonzero fill value as an input while the function assumes it to be zero.

-       For discussion: Since the zero fill value check is required in all functions supporting sparse inputs, we may need a more efficient way than `.nonzero().numel() == 0` to determine if a tensor contains only zeros.
-This efficiency issue is relevant only for hybrid tensors with a large dense part.

     2. Update the related functions to handle nonzero fill values of input sparse tensors correctly.